danchoi/virb/README.md

 Put this in your Gemfile:

     group :development do
-      gem 'pry'
+      gem 'virb'
     end

 and start Rails console as you do normally.
-You should see the Virb interface open, where you can interactive with the Ralis console through a Vim buffer and see its output in another Vim buffer.
+You should see the Virb interface open, where you can interact with the Ralis console through a Vim buffer and see its output in the other Vim buffer.

 If you want to use Virb with Pry and Rails console:

 Put this in your Gemfile:

     group :development do
       gem 'pry'
       gem 'virb'
     end

 and start Rails console like this:

     VIRB=pry rails c